 Tap the icon to add a quick sale to the order.
 A quick sale is used to add an item or service for products not in your inventory.
 Add the quick sale amount and an optional VAT rate and description, tap Add amount to confirm and the quick sale will be added to the order.
 The same can be done if you need to process a quick refund.

 To save an order for later tap the Save for later button.
 A dialog is displayed asking you to confirm, tap Yes, save to save the order.
 This clears the order view and adds the order to your sales history with a Saved status.
 This feature is useful if a customer has forgotten an item, you can save the order and continue serving other customers.
 Once the customer is ready to pay for their items, access the sales history and tap the saved order, click the Continue order button to add more items if required or pay.

 From the order view tap the Pay button to display the total to pay view.
 The total value to pay and payment options are displayed.

 Suggested cash amounts are displayed for quicker processing.
 Tap a suggested amount if it matches the amount the customer has given you.
 Tap the input field below the total to pay to change the cash amount.
-An on screen keyboard will be displayed.
-Manually enter the amount the customer has given you and tap or done (depending on the device).
-If the correct amount is provided tap Other then or done.
+An on screen keyboard will be displayed to enter the given amount.
+Tap Done or to dismiss the keyboard then tap Cash to process the order.
 The change due screen will be shown.
 Give the customer the change displayed and tap next to proceed to the receipt view.

 Tap the Card button.
 For none integrated payments the card payment screen will instruct the user to input the total card payment due onto the card reader and process the payment.
 Once the payment has been processed tap Next to proceed to the receipt view.
 Tap Cancel to return to the total to pay view.